 - Paul Young from Desperate Housewives has this.
 In season 1, his wife commits suicide.
 As it turns out, she was being blackmailed by Martha Huber, who didn't even care, she just wanted money.
 Paul then murders her with the blender she stole from him.
 After this, we meet her sister, Felicia Tillman, who knew Paul from the past.
 Suspicious of Paul, but lacking proof, she cuts off her fingers and spills blood in his house.
 He's caught, arrested, and sentenced to life in prison.
 During this time, not a single one of his neighbors, who were best friends with his wife and had known him for years, came to visit him.
 When Felicia is discovered, he is released.
 Unsurprisingly, he wants to ruin the lives of those who betrayed him.
 And, when you consider what the housewives have pulled, involving leaving a man to die, and that they have forgiven far greater acts, like Katherine Mayfair, who can honestly blame him?

-- On Summer Heights High it would appear that we are meant to dislike Jonas's English teacher, a shrill and shrewish woman who on at least one occasion verbally humiliates Jonas.
-However, many viewers (especially teachers who have to deal with students like Jonas) would have found her sympathetic considering that Jonas is relentlessly disruptive in class.
+- On Summer Heights High, it would appear that we are meant to dislike Jonas's English teacher, a shrill and shrewish woman who on at least one occasion verbally humiliates Jonas.
+However, many viewers (especially teachers who have to deal with students like Jonas) found her sympathetic because Jonas is relentlessly disruptive in class.
 She's clearly not getting any support from the principal or the rest of the staff either, and most of the time she simply comes across as a teacher whose job is being made a living hell by one student who refuses to shut his mouth.

 - The 2002 - 2004 PBS show "American Family" (not to be confused with the 1973 PBS documentary "An American Family") has one of these in the character of Evangelina Gonzalez, played by Rachel Ticotin.
 The show tries to make you think of her as a shrewish and uptight traitor to her ethnicity simply because she's a motivated Type A-type businesswoman who speaks flawless English.
 Instead, you find yourself preferring her over her professional martyr weakling sister Nina.

 - Modern audiences usually view most of the gods of Classical Mythology as Jerkass Gods.
 Both of the gods often viewed as sympathetic by modern audiences, namely Hades and Hephaestus, were The Scrappy to the Ancient Greeks.
-Hades was so hated and feared, that there were no temples officially named for him, Greeks would avoid speaking his name, and they'd turn away if they ever had to make offerings towards him.
+Hades was so hated and feared that there were no temples officially named for him, Greeks would avoid speaking his name, and they'd turn away if they ever had to make offerings towards him.
 Why?
 Because he's the god of death, and the Greeks didn't like dying.
-Hephaestus was hated simply because...
-He was an ugly cripple.
+Hephaestus was hated simply because... he was an ugly cripple (the Greeks were big believers in Beauty Equals Goodness).
 Poor guy.